briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

     2. _(2)_ In excess of forty hours in any given work week;

-    3. _(3)_ In excess of eight hours in any continuous twenty-four hours beginning at the starting time of the employee’s shift.
+    3. _(3)_ In excess of eight hours in any continuous twenty-four hours beginning at the starting time of the employee's shift.
     (Ord.
 1996-40.
 Passed 7-8-96.)

 3. _(c)_ **Exceptions.** The application of this provision excludes the Chief